saturnlighting/literature-review/README.md

 “High-crime neighborhoods tend to discourage residents from walking or riding a bicycle” (Ferrell and Mathur 2012).

+Cervero and Kockelman (1997) “suggested that the presence of road lighting and the distance between lamps were significant aspects of neighbourhood design that contributed to encouraging non-automobile travel”.

 ## Cycling inequalities in lighting

 Fear of danger of injury from traffic, falls, or violence seems to